Spider-Man: No Way Home: Cast

 A teenager and Avenger who received spider-like abilities after being bitten by a radioactive spider.
-The film explores the fallout of Spider-Man: Far From Homes (2019) mid-credits scene, in which Parker's identity as Spider-Man is exposed, and Parker is more pessimistic in contrast to previous Marvel Cinematic Universe (MCU) films.
-Holland said Parker feels defeated and insecure and was excited to explore the darker side of the character.
-The adjustment back to portraying Parker, including raising his voice pitch and returning to the mindset of a "naïve, charming teenager", was strange for Holland after taking on more mature roles such as in Cherry (2021).
+The film explores the fallout of the film Spider-Man: Far From Homes (2019) mid-credits scene, in which Peter's identity as Spider-Man is exposed, and Peter is more pessimistic in contrast to previous Marvel Cinematic Universe (MCU) films where he was depicted as more positive.
+Holland said Peter feels defeated and insecure following his identity being revealed, and was excited to explore the darker side of the character.
+The adjustment back to portraying Peter, including raising his voice pitch and returning to the mindset of a "naïve, charming teenager", was strange for Holland after taking on more mature roles such as in Cherry (2021) and Uncharted (2022).